RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 * **WebSocketUrl**
 The site relative URL to the Web socket handler.

+* **WebSocketHost**
+An explicit WebSocket host URL.
+Useful if you are running on HTTP2 which doesn't support WebSockets (yet) and you can point at another exposed host URL in your server that serves HTTP1.1.
+Don't set this unless you have to - the default uses the current host of the request.

 * **FolderToMonitor**
 This is the folder that's monitored.
 By default it's `~/` which is the Web Project's content root (not the Web root).
 Other common options are: `~/wwwroot` for Web only, `~/../` for **the entire solution**, or `~/../OtherProject/` for **another project** (which works well for client side Razor).